trilogy-data/trilogy-public-models/trilogy_public_models/bigquery/new_york_citibike/README.md

 section in this folder.

 For this kind of one-off analysis, the queries should look quite similar.
-Note that the preql examples are intended to be run sequentially as they define a few concepts that are re-used in later queries.
+Note that the trilogy examples are intended to be run sequentially as they define a few concepts that are re-used in later queries.